Food Cupboard Collection

-Any sugared items where healthier substitutes are available: cereals, snacks, etc.;
+Any sugared items where healthier substitutes are available: juices, jams, cereals, snacks, etc.;

 Prepared rice – people seem to prefer plain rice as the prepared rice boxes remain on our shelves

-Beginning in September, on the second Thursday of each month, there will be a general support group meeting offered at the two parishes.
-There will be a morning session offered at MMR from 10 to 11:30 am, and an evening session offered at St. Stanislaus from 7 to 8:30 pm.
-These sessions will be structured with a particular topic presented by trained facilitators, followed by group sharing and discussion.
+On the second Thursday of each month*, there is a general support group meeting offered at the two parishes.
+There is a morning session offered at MMR from 10 to 11:30 am, and an evening session offered at St. Stanislaus from 7 to 8:30 pm.
+These sessions are structured with a particular topic presented by trained facilitators, followed by group sharing and discussion.
 Bereaved adults are welcome to attend any or all meetings.
-Remaining topics and dates: